-If you are a crafter and want to know more about the versatility of Chalk Couture in your craft room, join my Facebook VIP group for demo’s and offers.
+If you are a crafter and want to know more about the versatility of Chalk Couture in your craft room, visit my Customer Lounge for demo’s and offers.

 And if you are an entrepreneur, make money beautifully.
 Ask me how.

 The Chalk Couture opportunity is powerful and creatively inspirational.
 When you become a Chalk Couture Independent Designer, there are several ways you can increase your monthly income.
 You can register for vendor events, sell both Chalk Couture products and the finished goods you create with the products, grow your Club Couture subscribers and hold Create & Take workshops – big or small – whichever you prefer.
 The possibilities are endless and limited only by your imagination!
 Join the fun and join my team.